World of Warcraft: Classic: 20th Anniversary Edition

 During Warcraft Direct 2024, Blizzard announced a re-release of the 2004 version of World of Warcraft, which launched shortly after on November 21, 2024.
 Named the "20th Anniversary Edition", this version of Classic retains most of the features from the 2019 release of World of Warcraft: Classic, but also includes certain quality-of-life updates, such as the Chronoboon Displacer, updated Honor System, removal of the Buff and Debuff Limits, as well as a native LFG tool and the ability to enable a more modern guild panel UI.
 Blizzard stated on its announcement that the 20th Anniversary Edition would be continuing into The Burning Crusade some time in late 2025 or early 2026.

+20th Anniversary Edition: The Burning Crusade

+On February 5, 2026, the 20th Anniversary Edition servers transitioned into The Burning Crusade.
+At launch, the anniversary edition of The Burning Crusade includes several changes from the 2021 "Classic" version, including account-wide attunements, raid-wide Bloodlust/Heroism buffs and immediate access to guild banks.

 20th Anniversary Edition: Hardcore

 Blizzard also released Hardcore-only servers with the launch of the 20th Anniversary Edition, which feature previous permadeath mechanics and an optional "Self-Found Mode".
 Blizzard has stated that the Hardcore servers will not be progressing to The Burning Crusade, and characters on them will be given the option to transfer to Normal realms to continue playing in The Burning Crusade Classic.